superluminar-io/aws_fundamentals_workshop/docs/0_welcome.md

 - **Best practices for RDS performance and cost optimization**
 - **Hands-On: Set up RDS for relational data storage using CDK**
   - Create an RDS instance with CDK
-  - Configure security groups and database parameters
+  - Configure database parameters and settings